awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-add-event-destination-cloudwatch.md

-# Set Up a CloudWatch Event Destination for Amazon SES Event Publishing<a name="event-publishing-add-event-destination-cloudwatch"></a>
+# Set up a CloudWatch event destination for event publishing<a name="event-publishing-add-event-destination-cloudwatch"></a>

 You can use Amazon CloudWatch event destinations to publish Amazon SES email sending events to CloudWatch\.
 Because a CloudWatch event destination exists within a configuration set only, you must first [create a configuration set](event-publishing-create-configuration-set.md) and then add the event destination to the configuration set\.